auxfuse/Milestone4/README.md

    If the user is already logged in the content of the call to action cards change to reflect the logged in status.
 This time around notifying the user of the Forum and Membership pages.
 This change was implemented after the wireframes were created due to a defensive design issue where it was unnecessary to show a user registration/login if they already have logged in, and as such does not appear in the wireframes.

-   The home page also contains the `_alerts.html` partial to deliver success messaging to the User on Registration, Login & Logout.
+   The home page also contains the `_alerts.html` partial to deliver success messaging to the User on Registration, Login & Logout aswell as any error messages to be displayed to the user when attempting to access restricted content as an example.

    The home page contains a custom javascript element in the form of the Hero image typewriter animation.
 This custom js function was separated into it's own javascript file and then it was injected via the jinja statement block tags added in the `base.html` template to ensure that this file only runs when the index template is rendered.